tucktuck101/battleship-rl/README.md

   loop, and optional `InstrumentedDQNAgent`.
 - **Environment** – `BattleshipEnv` exposes the engine via the Gymnasium API for training or evaluation.
+  - *Agent placement mode* (opt-in): pass `allow_agent_placement=True` to `BattleshipEnv` to let the agent place its own fleet before firing begins.
+    The action space expands to encode `(ship_type, orientation, row, col)` moves during placement and reverts to standard shot coordinates once the phase switches to firing.
+Observations gain extra channels that indicate which ships remain to be placed plus the current phase so policies can react without bespoke wiring.
+Leave the flag at its default (`False`) to retain the classic random-placement baseline.
+  - *Pluggable opponents*: specify `opponent_policy` directly or choose `--opponent self|<checkpoint>` in the trainer to face deterministic bots, pretrained checkpoints, or a second live DQN for self-play.
+  - *Opponent placement mode* – pass `allow_opponent_placement=True` (or
+    `--opponent-placement` via the trainer CLI) so the adversary places its own fleet instead of receiving a random layout.
 - **Telemetry** – Shared tracer/meter/logger helpers with OTLP exporters.
 - **User Interfaces**
   - `scripts/run_ui.py` launches the Pygame UI.